-The 2022 Fantrax Fantasy Baseball Draft Kit is just kicking into gear, but I wanted to jump in right away with a few nuggets of wisdom (or my version) before draft season really heats up.
+The 2024 FantraxHQ Fantasy Baseball Draft Kit is just kicking into gear, but I wanted to jump in right away with a few nuggets of wisdom before draft season really heats up.
 This isn’t so much my draft strategy as it is my stream of consciousness regarding what it takes to have a successful draft and ensuing fantasy baseball season

-Fantasy Baseball Draft Tips
+Fantasy Baseball Draft Tips for 2024

 Let your sleepers be sleepers.

 If you start reaching too far for your sleepers, though, you take away a lot of your profit even if that player breaks through and you feel like a genius for drafting them earlier than everybody else.
 I still remember a perfect example of this from years ago.